-- Anytime the motor fuel is to be filled, the motorhome engine is to be turned OFF and all pilot lights and appliances should be turned OFF. - A NO SMOKING policy should always be observed when refilling the fuel tank. - NEVER use any other "burning" equipment (e.g., charcoal grills, wood stoves, butane lights, propane lights) inside the motorhome.
+- Anytime the motor fuel is to be filled, the motorhome engine is to be turned OFF and all pilot lights and appliances should be turned OFF. - A NO SMOKING policy should always be observed when refilling the fuel tank. - NEVER use any other "burning" equipment propane lights) inside the motorhome.
 Doing so may cause fires and/or asphyxiation.